chenhsong/chenhsong.github.io/iChen/doc/cpp_integration_api_reference.md

 ### Usage

-This type holds a message sent by an iChen® 4.0 Server when the controller successfully connects to it.
+This type holds a message sent by an iChen® Server 4 instance when the controller successfully connects to it.
 The message contains a list of names/descriptions, in the specified language, for all the *job modes* (see [here](#job-modes) for a full list).